mr-mixas/Nested-Diff.py/README.md

 * `U` represent unchanged item.

-Diff metadata alternates with actual data; simple types specified as is, dicts, lists, sets and tuples contain subdiffs for their items with native for such types addressing: indexes for lists and tuples and keys for dictionaries.
-Each status type, except `D` and `I`, may be omitted during diff computation.
+Diff metadata alternates with actual data; simple types specified as is, dicts, lists and tuples contain subdiffs for their items with native for such types
+addressing: indexes for lists and tuples and keys for dictionaries.
+Each status type, except `D`. `E` and `I`, may be omitted during diff computation. `E` tag is used with `D` when entity unable to contain diff by itself (set, frozenset);
+`D` contain a list of subdiffs in this case.

 Annotated example: